 2. Employee satisfaction

-Increasing the speed and accuracy of business processes reduces tension within the team and improves employee retention.
-Studies show that introducing changes like shared leadership, openness to suggestions, and meetings for answering talent’s questions helps businesses come across as growth-driven and reliable.
+Improving business processes reduces tension within the team and increases employee retention.
+Studies show that shared leadership and opportunities to express grievances make businesses appear growth-oriented and reliable.

 After implementing a process improvement strategy, business owners will reduce workplace stress for the team and avoid high employee turnover.